 I say it because I don’t want you to struggle for years on end, especially if there are things you can do about it now.

 Improved sleep doesn’t have to mean “sleep training” or CIO

 I promise that it’s not the ONLY answer.
-There are so many factors involved in sleep and the first step is always to figure out the cause of the sleep challenge first.
-Often, the basics of sleep science are completely opposite to common sense.
+There are so many factors involved in sleep, and the first step is always to figure out the cause of the sleep challenge first.
+Often, the basics of sleep science are the opposite to common sense.
 A prime example would be; “My 18-month-old doesn’t fall asleep until late and wakes up multiple times a night.
-He obviously doesn’t need as much sleep and we’re going to cut out his naps so that he sleeps better at night.”
+He doesn’t need as much sleep, and we’re going to cut out his naps so that he sleeps better at night.”

 I hear those words constantly, whether from families I work with or in parenting groups on Facebook.
-It would make common sense that if a little one is not sleeping at night that keeping them up in the day would help.
-Reality (and science) says, the opposite is true.
+It would make sense that if your little one is not sleeping at night, keeping him up in the day would help.
+Reality (and science) says the opposite is true.

 Mary Foster is a certified sleep consultant and founder of Sleepy Lambs Sleep Consulting and the popular Sleepy Lambs Sleep Academy.
 She had 3 little ones in 3 years (along with an international move at 7 months pregnant with #3, which just means she’s a little crazy and adventurous).
 Her little “lambs” keep her busy, with her oldest just turned 6, middle one almost 5 and the youngest is almost 3.

 Mary is Canadian and is based in Surrey, UK, near the Hampshire and Berkshire border.
 She has supported hundreds of families in 11 countries.
 Mary’s unique approach is always holistic and focuses on emotional wellness, always respectful of parenting choices.
 Click here to send her an email.